freeplane/docs/contribute/Translation_How-To.md

 **Scenario 1: In the Freeplane user interface you see a string you would like to translate or improve and you can use the Freeplane translation editor.** You can recognise untranslated strings as the English source string with the token `[Translate me]` attached to it.
 Otherwise you could see a string that needs better formulation or  correction of a language error.
 Hold your mouse above the intended string and press Ctrl+Shift+F10 to invoke the Freeplane translation editor.
 It will show the string and, if applicable, its tool tip.
 Press the Weblate button of the string you would like to translate or improve.
 That will directly open your web browser with the Weblate page for your translation item.
 In a few cases this scenario does not work or stops here:

 * When you press Ctrl+Shift+F10 the translation editor does not appear and the message "No translatable string found" appears in the bottom-left corner of the Freeplane Window.
 The translation editor cannot handle this type of string and you should use scenario 2 to find and translate this string.
 * After you press the Weblate button, the translation item cannot be found in Weblate.
-This concerns a new tool tip, see [[#New tool tips|New tool tips]]
+This concerns a new tool tip, see [new tool tips](#New-tool-tips)
 * You may find that the string is already translated or improved.
 This is because Weblate can be ahead of the translation that came with the Freeplane release you are using.

 **Scenario 2: As scenario 1 but without the Freeplane translation editor.** Once you have identified your translation item you go to your language page (`https://hosted.weblate.org/projects/freeplane/translation/xx/`) and press Search.
 In case of translation you enter the English source string in Query and enable option "Search in source strings" In case of an improvement you enter the current translation in Query and enable option "Search in target strings".
 After pressing the Search button you might directly find the page for your translation item.
 If you find more than one item, you can browse through them to find your translation item.
 If you find nothing or the wrong item the English source text or the translated text has been changed in Weblate since the moment of the Freeplane release you are using.
 You can try to find them by reducing the number of keywords in the search.